 Today, MVH delivers comprehensive health care services with more than 1,100 physicians in 50 primary and specialty medical practice areas with 848 registered beds.
 Miami Valley earned a Magnet status in nursing in 2004.
 This prestigious distinction that recognizes hospitals with outstanding nursing practices.
 At that time, MVH was the first hospital in Dayton, as well as the fifth hospital in Ohio and one of only 115 hospitals nationally, to reach this ultimate benchmark in quality nursing.

-MVH continues to excel in all areas of the medical community.
-In July 2007 MVH was ranked as one of U.S. News & World Report’s “America’s Best Hospitals,” an honor bestowed to only 173 of the 5,462 hospitals in the country.
-MVH features the region’s only Level I Trauma Center, CareFlight air ambulance program, and Adult Burn Center, as well as the only Blood and Marrow Transplant Program, and the only Level IIIB center for high-risk maternity and newborn care.
+MVH features the region’s only Level I Trauma Center, CareFlight air ambulance program, and Adult Burn Center, as well as the only Blood and Marrow Transplant Program, and the only Level IIIB center for high-risk maternity and newborn care all under one roof.

 MVH is a proud member of the Premier Health system.
 This health system allows us to collaborate rather than compete with our sister hospitals, leveraging the strengths of our partnership for the well-being of everyone we serve.